Nicholas Rush Smith

 Professor Smith's main research interests are on the politics of crime, policing, and vigilantism in democratic states.
 He is currently working on a book project, tentatively titled Resisting Rights: Vigilantism and the Contradictions of Democratic State Formation in Post-Apartheid South Africa.
 Based on nearly 20 months of ethnographic and archival research, it asks why South Africa has experienced extraordinarily high rates of vigilantism despite a celebrated transition to democracy, a lauded constitution, and massive transformations of the state's legal apparatus following apartheid.
-In addition to this main project, Professor Smith has conducted research on postcolonial party durability, prison memoirs, and qualitative and ethnographic methods.
-His work has been published or is forthcoming in leading journals like the American Journal of Sociology and African Affairs.
+In addition to this main project, Professor Smith has published work on postcolonial party durability and qualitative and ethnographic methods.
+His work has been published in leading journals like the American Journal of Sociology and African Affairs.
 He has received grant and fellowship support from, among other organizations, the Social Science Research Council and Fulbright-Hays.

 Ph.D.
 University of Chicago, 2013